edge-servers/immunity-radius/docs/source/user/social_login.rst

 the submit action of the login form: ``username`` should obviously used for the username field, while ``token`` should be used for the password field.

-The internal REST API of openwisp-radius will recognize the token and authorize the user.
+The internal REST API of immunity-radius will recognize the token and authorize the user.

 This kind of implementation allows to implement the social login with any captive